 Skip to main content

-You can modify the vCenter logon credentials that are configured in SnapCenter Plug-in for VMware vSphere.
-These settings are used by the plug-in to access vCenter.
+Use this task to update the vCenter logon credentials configured in SnapCenter Plug-in for VMware vSphere.
+SCV uses these credentials to access vCenter.

 Before you begin

-You must know the IP address and the log on credentials for the SnapCenter Plug-in for VMware vSphere management GUI.
+You must know the IP address and the log on credentials for the SnapCenter Plug-in for VMware vSphere management user interface.
 You must also note down the MFA token generated from the maintenance console.

-• The IP address was displayed when the SnapCenter VMware plug-in was deployed.
+• The IP address was displayed when the SnapCenter Plug-in for VMware vSphere was deployed.

-• Use the log in credentials provided during the deployment of the SnapCenter VMware plug-in or as later modified.
+• Use the log in credentials provided during the deployment of the SnapCenter Plug-in for VMware vSphere or as later modified.

 • Generate a 6-digit MFA token using the maintenance console System Configuration options.